What is TIMSS?

 The IEA contracts with the TIMSS & PIRLS International Study Center at Boston College to lead the design and implementation of TIMSS.
 The TIMSS & PIRLS International Study Center works with country representatives, called National Research Coordinators, to design and implement TIMSS, assure quality control and international comparability, and report results.

-In South Africa, the Human Sciences Research Council (HSRC) is responsible for administering TIMSS.
+In South Africa, the Human Sciences Research Council (HSRC) hosts the office of the National Research Coordinator, and the organisation is responsible for administering TIMSS.

 How often are TIMSS data collected?

 TIMSS was first administered in 1995, and operates on a four year cycle.
-South Africa did not participate in TIMSS 2007 as we wanted the many interventions to improve mathematics and science to take effect before testing again.
+South Africa did not participate in TIMSS 2007 as we wanted to allow time for the many educational interventions that were being implemented, to improve mathematics and science, to take effect before testing again.
 Countries in the Northern Hemisphere conduct the assessment between April and June of the assessment year, while countries in the Southern Hemisphere conduct the assessment in October and November of the assessment year.
 In both hemispheres the assessment is conducted near the end of the school year.

 When is the next round of TIMSS scheduled?

-TIMSS is scheduled to be administered next in 2019, with results to be reported at the end of 2020.
+For TIMSS 2019, results are scheduled to be released at the end of 2020.
+The next cycle of TIMSS is scheduled to be administered in 2023, with results to be expected at the end of the following year.

 How many countries participate in TIMSS?